C3Imaging/whisper_non_native_child_asr/Codebase/Readme.md

 1. If you are preparing your own dataset, please use the utils scripts first to prepare and clean the audio datasets.

-2. Additionally, after using the basic utils scripts to clean and prepare the audio dataset, the dataset can be further converted into Hugging face audio dataset format by as follows: https://huggingface.co/docs/datasets/audio_dataset.
+2. Additionally, after using the basic utils scripts to clean and prepare the audio dataset, the dataset can be further converted into Hugging face audio dataset format as follows: https://huggingface.co/docs/datasets/audio_dataset.